unnoon/bottom_line/philosophy.md

-let array & object inherit from collections
+define all collective stuff on object

 2 types of arguments values or a function. for simplicity only offer multiple arguments or a function and no array input.
 An array input can be simulated by using .apply
 Also it would rule out more dimensional arrays...

-In theory rm could be simulated with an cut function without a to target.
+In theory rm could be simulated with an cut function remove a to target.
 However deleting in reverse order is faster in case we do a a removeAll.
 Because the number of items that need to be arranged in the back gets smaller.

 hmmmzz maybe I can't even do functions as arrays can hold funtions as well.
 We need to do something smart here... maybe arrays as input is not such a bad idea after all